BahirHakimy/hello-tomorrow/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for helping me in my journey to become a Fullstack developer 🌹
+- I would like to thank Microverse for helping me in my journey to become a Fullstack developer 🌹
+- This page is created based on design by creative desinger `Cindy Shin`, Check his profile [Here](https://www.behance.net/adagio07).

 <p align="right"><a href="#readme-top">👆</a></p>